Life is Good in Chile

 Financial Aid: Need-based financial aid may be available for students satisfying the GO requirement.

-Program Coordinators: Dennis Bowers (head baseball Coach; strength and conditioning coach) and George Cravitz (faculty, education department; adviser, Sigmund Weis School of Business’ Enactus).
-Additional program directors to be determined.
+Program Coordinators: Dennis Bowers (head baseball Coach; strength and conditioning coach) and George Cravitz (faculty, education department; adviser, Sigmund Weis School of Business’ Enactus); Kaitlyn Skelley Wahila, (head field hockey coach).